 All passengers who have been in or transited through the countries listed below in the last 10 days will not be granted access to the UK.
 This does not include British and Irish Nationals, or third country nationals with residence rights in the UK, who will be able to enter the UK but are required to self-isolate for 10 days on arrival along with their household.
 However, cannot use the Test to Release scheme.

 - South Africa

-If a person with a valid leave has left the UK before 17 March 2020 and intended to return for an ILR or extension, but was unable to do so before the UK visa expired because of travel restrictions related to coronavirus (COVID-19) then need to complete the online form.
-Accordingly, the Home Office will contact the person via email to explain whether he/she is eligible under the Covid Visa Concession Scheme.
+If a person with a valid leave has left the UK before 17 March 2020 and intended to return for an ILR or extension but was unable to do so before the UK visa expired because of travel restrictions related to coronavirus (COVID-19) then need to complete the online form.
+Accordingly, the Home Office will contact the person via email to explain whether they are eligible under the Covid Visa Concession Scheme.

 Since July 2020, the Visa Application Centres (VACs) from outside the UK have started opening.
 During Covid-19 pandemic, the UK visa application centres will take the body temperature reading of the applicants.
 Moreover, all applicants need to wear a mask and respect social distancing guidelines to enter the UKVAC centre.

 The staff of the UKVAC will help customers exhibiting COVID-19 symptoms, including fever, cough or difficulty breathing to reschedule their UK visa application submission for another day.
 The UKVAC will also advise such applicants to seek medical attention at the nearest healthcare facility of their choice.